Last Updated on February 18, 2024 by Grant

 Many states in the US regard FOPA as an “affirmative defense” in the event the police arrest you.
 But, the police will still arrest you and you have to prove you meet the requirements of FOPA.

 Oh, and Canada and Mexico?
 My advice is don’t even think about crossing one of those borders with a firearm without a great amount of research.
 Indeed, Mexico classifies larger calibers as military weapons and imposes severe penalties upon traveling with the ammunition, much less the firearm.

 Is It Loaded Or Not?

 What is a “loaded” weapon?
 Many states outlaw “loaded” weapons within arm’s reach, but what does that mean?

 In some states, loaded means having a round (a bullet to most folks) in the chamber or a loaded magazine in the weapon.
 For those not in the know, a magazine (often erroneously called a clip) is a replaceable housing which feeds rounds into a gun.

 Some states consider a gun loaded if there are rounds nearby.
 So, if you have your pistol in the glove compartment and the magazine in there as well, law enforcement considers the weapon loaded.
 In some states, if the ammunition is not stored in a separate locked container, law enforcement considers the weapon loaded.

 Oh, some states outlaw magazines of specific capacities (generally 10 rounds or more).
-My pistol has a seven- or eight-round magazine, which does not violate any state laws.
+My pistol has a nine-round magazine, which does not violate any state laws.

 Is It Concealed Or Not?